Debbie Kruger

 Googy and Durry

-Grahame had the nickname of "Durry" probably because he was fond of the odd cigarette.
-I guess he was a real hard rock 'n' rollin' DJ.
-I still thought he was urbane and handsome.
-I'd sit in my bedroom doing my homework in the evening hanging on his every word.
-I was completely devastated when he suddenly left 2SM in April 1979, and called Ron E Sparx immediately.
+Hard rockin' rollin' party boy notwithstanding, I still thought he was urbane and handsome.
+I'd sit in my bedroom doing my homework in the evening, hanging on his every word.
+I couldn't wait for the song to end, to hear him speak.
+I was completely devastated when he suddenly left 2SM in April 1979, and I called Ron E Sparx immediately.
 "Where's Durry???"
 I wailed.
 "He's in Newcastle on 2NX," Sparxy replied.

 Fortunately Newcastle is close enough to Sydney that I could pick up the 2NX frequency on my little transistor radio, and was able to keep listening to him in the evenings, as he was doing the same shift.
 I called him several times while he was on air and he invited me to visit the 2NX studio if I was ever in Newcastle.
 At the end of 1979 I was, so I did.
 I think by then the hard rockin' life combined with the Newcastle air had done something to him because he didn't seem so urbane any more.
 Or maybe I was just getting older...